Jessie James Decker Flaunts Sculpted Body In Latest Instagram Share

 "Strong is the new beautiful," a fourth comment read.

-The “Wanted” singer took to Instagram to show off her hourglass shape in a recent update that saw her wearing a skintight black ensemble.
+The "Wanted" singer took to Instagram to show off her hourglass shape in a recent update where she wore a skintight black ensemble.
 She faced the camera and held her hands in her hair while she posed for the lens.